Frequently asked questions on research management and COVID-19

 What if my research involves face-to-face contact with human participants?

-Where possible, we strongly suggest researchers consider remote data collection methods (telephone, online, skype, zoom etc.) or delay data collection.
+Where feasible and appropriate, we strongly suggest researchers consider remote data collection methods (telephone, online, skype, zoom etc.) or delay data collection.

-If you are in a position to continue your research without face-to-face participant contact, we ask that you submit a request to modify your project as outlined below.
+If you can continue your research without face-to-face participant contact, we ask that you submit a request to modify your project.
 This might be a good time to consider other ways that information may be gained to explore your research questions.

 What should I consider if I want to change my research from face-to-face to online?